postcss/postcss/docs/architecture.md

     Parser works in common with Tokenizer and operates over tokens not source string, as it would be very inefficient operation.

-    It use mostly `nextToken` and `back` methods provided by Tokenizer for obtaining single or multiple tokens and than construct part of AST called `Node`
+    It use mostly `nextToken` and `back` methods provided by Tokenizer for obtaining single or multiple tokens and then construct part of AST called `Node`

     There are multiple Node types that PostCSS could produce but all of them inherit from base Node [class](https://github.com/postcss/postcss/blob/master/lib/node.es6#L34).